FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/custom-user-data.png" alt="custom user data" class="img-fluid top-cropped" figure=false %}

-## One Final Condition
+## One final condition

 If you have made it this far...Great!
 You have a fully working example of a VueJS application using FusionAuth.

 The remainder of this article will cover one final condition and improve our existing code.

-### Authorization Versus Authentication
+### Authorization vs authentication

 What happens if we create a user in FusionAuth but do not assign them to an application?
-You may notice our expressJS server crashes.
+You may notice our ExpressJS server crashes.

 Why is that?
 The short answer is we need to refactor our code (namely our axios code).
 The longer answer is we need to understand [Authentication vs Authorization](https://fusionauth.io/docs/v1/tech/core-concepts/authentication-authorization/).